icf-cmonroe/chat-bot-demo/README.md

 ## Session Plan
-In this session we will use Node.js/Express to create a chat bot service that integrates with Facebook's Messenger API as well as a custom front end using web sockets.
+In this session we will use Node.js/Express to create a chat bot service that integrates with Facebook's Messenger API using the BotKit tool.

 ### Fork and clone this entire repository